SUNY-Albany-CCI/bc/intermediate/datavis/04-fda-part2.md

 <div>
 <p>We need a function to smooth our data.
-This one is taken from the scipy cookbook http://wiki.scipy.org/Cookbook/SignalSmooth.</p>
+This one is taken from the scipy cookbook.
+A complete explation of the function is beyond the scope of this lesson but can be found here http://wiki.scipy.org/Cookbook/SignalSmooth.</p>
 </div>